unyoung-kim/projects/computer_vision/object_detection/README.md

 - **Hough Transform**
   1. For each match of interest points, compute the difference in co-ordinates. ty=y1-y0, tx=x1-x0.
-  2. Compute the weights of (ty, tx) based on the probability distribution function below:
+  2. Compute the weight(pdf for correct matches – pdf for incorrect matches) of (ty, tx) based on the probability distribution function below:

 <p align="middle">
   <img src="images/img4.png" width="400" />
 </p>

-                        Weight = (pdf for correct matches – pdf for incorrect matches)

 - **Object Detection**
   1. Multiply each template images with its template masks